CERTIFICATE OF ADVANCED GRADUATE STUDY IN PROFESSIONAL COUNSELING

 - A master’s degree in counseling from a counseling program accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP); or

-- A master’s degree in Rehabilitation Counseling from a program accredited by the Council on Rehabilitation Education (CORE); or
+- A master’s degree in Rehabilitation Counseling from a program accredited by the Council on Rehabilitation Education (CORE) or Council for Accreditation of Counseling and Related Educational Programs (CACREP); or

 - A master’s degree in counseling or a closely related field that includes graduate-level course work of at least two semester hours or three quarter hours in each of the following areas: